-- 3.3.1 In cases where there is a suspected Minor Offence of academic misconduct, a Programme Hearing will be held, normally within one month of identification of the alleged offence. - 3.3.2 The Programme Hearing will normally require the student to attend an interview with the Module Leader and the host module's Programme Leader to test the allegations and/or to submit documentary evidence in response to the charge of committing academic misconduct.
+3.3.1 In cases where there is a suspected Minor Offence of academic misconduct, a Programme Hearing will be held, normally within one month of identification of the alleged offence.

+3.3.2 The Programme Hearing will normally require the student to attend an interview with their Programme Leader (Panel Chair) and another academic who has had no previous involvement in the case.
+The Panel will assess the allegations and review documentary evidence.